Akhilesh-Chandewar/Social-media/README.md

 - You can run the command `npm run test` to execute the unit tests added to the features controllers.

 ## API Endpoints
-- The actual endpoints for the application can be found inside the folder named `endpoints` [https://github.com/uzochukwueddie/chatty-backend/tree/develop/endpoints](https://github.com/uzochukwueddie/chatty-backend/tree/develop/endpoints).
 - The endpoint files all have a `.http` extension.
 - To use this files to make api calls, install the extension called [rest client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) on vscode.
 - Update the endpoints http files before using.